Ion trap with gold-plated alumina: substrate and surface characterization: Trap fabrication

 \subsubsection{Loss tangent}

 Next characterization consists of a loss-tangent measurement.
 The loss tangent is a dimensionless value that quantifies the loss effect of an electromagnetic wave in a dielectric medium.
 Given a complex permittivity $\varepsilon$ of a dielectric, it follows that $\varepsilon = \epsilon (1 + i \tan{\delta})$ with a real-number permittivity $\epsilon$ and loss tangent $\tan{\delta}$~\cite{Kumph2016}.
 We perform the loss-tangent measurement using a precision impedance analyzer (Agilent Inc., 4294A).
-This device measures the both resistance and inductive reactance at a given frequency, which returns the impedance and phase angle (loss tangent) consequently.
+This device measures both the resistance and reactance at a given frequency, which returns the impedance and phase angle (loss tangent) consequently.
 Fig.~\ref{fig:xrd_loss_tangent}(b) shows the measurement results for four different alumina substrates.
-In our samples, the overall tendency is that the loss tangent varies between $1.5 \cdot 10^{-2}$ to $2.5 \cdot 10^{-2}$ as the driving frequency increases from 10~kHz to few MHz, then the measured value decreases below $10^{-2}$ as the frequency increases to tens of MHz.
+In our substrates, the overall tendency is that the loss tangent varies between $1.5 \cdot 10^{-2}$ to $2.5 \cdot 10^{-2}$ as the driving frequency increases from 10~kHz to few MHz, then the measured value decreases below $10^{-2}$ as the frequency increases to tens of MHz.
+The measurement uncertainty is $8.4\cdot10^{-3}$ of the obtained values, governed by the intrinsic voltage noise of the impedance analyzer; the error bar is smaller than the symbol size of Fig.~\ref{fig:xrd_loss_tangent}(b).
+In our trap driving frequency of 19.525~MHz, the loss tangent is measured to be about 0.01.
 Our data are at a similar level with the results in Ref.~\cite{Vila1998}, however larger than the literature values in Refs.~\cite{Auerkari1996, Dolezal2015, Kumph2016}.
 The difference would be attributed to several factors during the sintering, like temperature, pressure, and impurities in forming a bulk alumina from powders.
+While we directly measure the loss tangent over a range of frequencies, indirect measurements can also give a relevant information: The dissipation factor can be inferred from scaling effects~\cite{Teller2021}, and the maximal value may be given by a trap's quality factor~\cite{Stick2006}.